Native Son (play)

 Native Son is a 1941 Broadway drama written by Paul Green and Richard Wright based on Wright's novel Native Son.
 It was produced by Orson Welles and John Houseman with Bern Bernard as associate producer and directed by Welles with scenic design by John Morcom.
 It ran for 114 performances from March 24, 1941 to June 28, 1941 at the St. James Theatre.

 This is the last time Welles and Houseman, co-founders of the Mercury Theatre, ever worked together.

 Synopsis

+In Chicago's South Side during the 1930's, 20-year-old Bigger Thomas struggles to realize his dreams in a world that has shut him out.
+After taking a job in a wealthy white man's house, Bigger unwittingly unleashes a series of events that violently seal his fate.

 Differences in plot

 Richard Wright and Paul Green edited Native Sons plot to fit the time constraints of a play more easily.
 Certain parts are edited or cut completely.
 In the novel, the daughter of Bigger Thomas's employers, Mary, has a communist boyfriend, Jan, whom Bigger tries to blame for Mary's murder.
 Bigger even tries to collect ransom for Mary's supposedly missing body.
 He also becomes the Daltons' chauffeur only after a failed robbery attempt of a white man's store.
 In the drama, these details are erased.
 It becomes simpler and more objective—Bigger becomes the Daltons' chauffeur because of a social worker.
 He kills Mary by accident, as in the book, but is shortly found after a manhunt through Chicago.

 Green's original script called for Bigger to become devoutly religious at the end of the story, a theme not present in the novel; Wright helped Houseman remove this aspect and did not inform Green.
 Houseman believed that the religion twist went against Wright's viewpoint.